hltcoe/concrete-deprecated/README.md

 * [Apache Thrift](http://thrift.apache.org/)

 Language-specific packages have various additional requirements.
-Consult the README.md for the language of your choice.
+Consult the README.md for the language of your choice at their particular web pages.